famoser/pdf-generator/ARCHITECTURE.md

 ## Backend

-The Backend itself is divided into multiple parts
+The Backend provides an API close to the PDF spec.
+It is itself divided into multiple parts:

 - *Structure* contains a minimal structure of supported structures by the backend (hence the "frontend" for the IR).
 It renders content types such as text / images into a stream consumable for PDFs, and creates the catalog structure of